MicrosoftDocs/memdocs/sccm/osd/understand/task-sequence-steps.md

 This step runs in either the full OS or Windows PE.
 The option to save the package in the Configuration Manager client cache isn't supported in Windows PE.

 > [!NOTE]
-> The **Download Package Content** task is not currently supported for use with stand-alone media.
+> The **Download Package Content** task is not supported for use with stand-alone media.

 To add this step in the task sequence editor, select **Add**, select **Software**, and select **Download Package Content**.